...

 About Connect Patagonia

-We are Benjamin and Milena, a husband-and-wife team based in El Chaltén, Patagonia.
+Benjamin and Milena, a husband-and-wife team based in El Chaltén, Patagonia.
 With decades of guiding and photography experience, plus a deep passion for these mountains, we help travelers experience Patagonia safely, meaningfully, and beautifully.

 Feel free to Contact me on any social media for anything.
 I’ve helped personally 3000+ people this year completely free.